 Modification

 National Grid NTS and the Uniform Network Code Committee or any relevant Sub Committee will meet to discuss modifications to this Report Manual as required and National Grid NTS will consider revisions to the Reporting Manual in the light of these discussions.
-All modifications will also be presented to the UK Link committee for information only.
+Any changes proposed which impact on UK Link Users will be presented as for information only to Change Management Committee.

 Operational Data